 Competition: Dyson Pure Humidify + Cool vs Levoit Smart HEPA Air Purifier

 Since it’s such a comprehensive machine, it’s tough to put the Dyson Pure Humidify + Cool up against some of the other options out there, but if air purifying is your main goal, the Levoit Smart HEPA Air Purifier is a good choice too.

-According to Dyson, the machine uses a fully sealed filtration system that combines activated carbon and glass HEPA filters to capture 99.97% of allergens and pollutants, gases, and odors.
-The water in the water basin is exposed to a UV light that kills 99.9% of the bacteria before that water is evaporated and circulated into your rooms.
+According to Dyson, their machine uses a fully sealed filtration system that combines activated carbon and glass HEPA filters to capture allergens and pollutants, gases, and odors.
+The water in the water basin is exposed to a UV light that kills bacteria before that water is evaporated and circulated into your rooms.

 At $180, the Levoit purifier is considerably less expensive than the Dyson Pure Humidify + Cool, which goes for $799.99, but you don’t get the humidifying or cooling functions.

 Every home needs one.